 - A submission of a poster to a national engineering education or STEM conference or a paper to a practical journal on teaching in higher education.

-Compared to more traditional methods such as multiple-choice exercises, the development of open-ended exercises based on structured drawings requires lecturers to be less concerned with the effects of guessing and weak distractor.
-It requires a higher level of cognitive understanding of students.
 The end product offers options for automated testing in both the formative and summative setting.
+Compared to more traditional methods such as multiple-choice exercises the development of open-ended exercises based on structured drawings requires lecturers to be less concerned with the effects of guessing and weak distractors, and requires a higher level of cognitive understanding of students.

 The plugin will be maintained by the Education Innovation group (EdIn) of the Department of Mathematics & Computer Science, who will maintain the plugin for structured drawings in OnCourse, thus assuring sustained availability.
 Within the scope of the project the system will be used in the 2IT90 course and used for learning and assessment by students and staff involved.
 Outside of project scope there is interest in the system from several courses, including but not limited to 2IL50, 2IT80, 2IHA10, 2WAB0/2WBB0/2WCB0.
 If the project is successful, adoption of the setup in these courses is likely.